 DuckDuckGo (DDG) is privately owned.
-Indeed as reported by Crunchbase, it received $13 million in funding from several investors, comprising Union Square Ventures (led by Fred Wilson).
+Indeed as reported by Crunchbase, it received over $170 million in funding from several investors, comprising Union Square Ventures (led by Fred Wilson).
 DuckDuckGo’s business model proposes itself as an alternative to Google’s business model.
 Therefore while it might be an option for Google to purchase DDG to reduce the competitive pressure from privacy-based search engines, this is off the table as of now.

 Might DuckDuckGo be acquired by Google in the future?